ChristopherJones72521/resume/README.md

 ## Projects
 #### Neur-1 - Selectively modify synaptic transmissions for the purpose of improving cognition
 - A montage of nodes placed around a subject's scalp delivered low levels of direct current
-- Direct current applied via Intel Gallileo board and hand made Digital Analog Converter
+- Direct current applied via Intel Galileo board and hand made Digital Analog Converter

 #### Empowering - ( WINNER: 2015 Fashion Technology Hackathon - Most Aesthetically Pleasing Design )
-- Empowering is a ring equipped with a trigger which uses low-energy Bluetooth to communicate with a companion app on the wearer's phone
+- Empowering is a ring equipped with a trigger, which uses low-energy Bluetooth to communicate with a companion app on the wearer's phone
 - This app will send out a distress signal to a predefined list of emergency contacts with their GPS coordinates

 #### Space Hugs ( WINNER: 2015 NASA Space Apps - People's Choice Award )
-- Using internet connections and a raspberry pi we can have a user send a message to an astronaut in space, along with a hug
+- Using Internet connections and a raspberry pi we can have a user send a message to an astronaut in space, along with a hug
-- A Raspberry Pi wired to an arduino triggered servo motors which pull on kevlar threads and create tension, simulating a hug from Earth to space
+- A Raspberry Pi wired to an Arduino triggered servomotors, which pull on Kevlar threads and create tension, simulating a hug from Earth to space

 ## Education